 Read the directions below if that is how you learn best, or watch the videos if you prefer.
 (It is not necessary to do both).

-Save this page to your phone contacts for easy access when you have a question.
+Save this page to your phone contacts for easy access when you have a question about home care for hair extensions.

-It is most important to not get your Tape In Extensions wet or even sweat heavily as the tape can take up to 48 hours to bond together completely.
+It is most important to not get your tape in hair extensions wet or even sweat heavily as the tape can take up to 48 hours to bond together completely.
 It needs to stay absolutely dry in order for this to happen properly.
 You should brush your hair from roots to ends at least three times a day to keep them free of tangles, taking care to hold your hair at the roots with one hand to avoid putting too much tension on the extensions.

 Don't apply products containing large amounts of alcohol, oil or silicones to the attachment area near the scalp because they can degrade the adhesive on the extensions and cause them to slip.
 On the mid-lengths and ends you want to avoid products containing dehydrating ingredients such as surfactants or dessicants.
 Any time you apply a heat tool you must use a heat protectant spray or cream.
 This should be applied from the attachment area through the mid-lengths to the ends.